-Include the Fire Department in the review of proposed land uses which would handle, store or transport any potential air pollutant sources such as, but not limited to: lead; mercury; vinyl chloride; benzene; asbestos; beryllium; and all fuels.
+Action COS-7f: Include the Fire Department in the review of proposed land uses which would handle, store or transport any potential air pollutant sources such as, but not limited to: lead; mercury; vinyl chloride; benzene; asbestos; beryllium; and all fuels.

-Continue to require and enforce a dust emissions control plan for construction that includes regular watering during earthmoving operations or excavations, covering stockpiles or exposed earth and soil, spraying water or palliatives, pave or otherwise seal disturbances as soon as possible, and other measures to limit dust and reduce evaporative hydrocarbon emissions.
+Action COS-7g: Continue to require and enforce a dust emissions control plan for construction that includes regular watering during earthmoving operations or excavations, covering stockpiles or exposed earth and soil, spraying water or palliatives, pave or otherwise seal disturbances as soon as possible, and other measures to limit dust and reduce evaporative hydrocarbon emissions.

-Work with Sonoma County and the Bay Area Air Quality Management District to implement programs aimed at improving regional air quality.
+Action COS-7h: Work with Sonoma County and the Bay Area Air Quality Management District to implement programs aimed at improving regional air quality.

-During preparation of the City's long-range capital expenditure plans, explore the feasibility of replacing and improving the City's existing fleet of gasoline and diesel powered vehicles.
+Action COS-7i: During preparation of the City's long-range capital expenditure plans, explore the feasibility of replacing and improving the City's existing fleet of gasoline and diesel powered vehicles.
 This should include, but is not necessarily limited to:

-- Purchasing electric vehicles wherever possible, and especially for stop-and-go units such as parking meter readers. - Purchasing electric or hybrid electric fleet vehicles for general staff use, especially for building inspectors and other uses primarily within the city.
+- Purchasing electric vehicles wherever possible, and especially for stop-and-go units such as parking meter readers, and - Purchasing electric or hybrid electric fleet vehicles for general staff use, especially for building inspectors and other uses primarily within the city.

-Goal COS 8: Reduce Emissions of Greenhouse Gases from City Operations and Community Sources.
+Goal COS 8: Reduce Emissions of Greenhouse Gases from City Operations and Community Sources

-- Policy COS 8-1: Recognize that successful climate action planning efforts are dependent upon a wide range of factors and strategies detailed throughout this General Plan, including: - a compact development pattern that promotes and encourages a mix of land uses and densities. - circulation policies that reduce vehicle trips and increase the use of alternative modes of transportation, - programs that promote energy conservation and the use of renewable energy sources, - programs that preserve the natural environment, including native trees and vegetation.
+Policy COS 8-1: Recognize that successful climate action planning efforts are dependent upon a wide range of factors and strategies detailed throughout this General Plan, including:

+- a compact development pattern that promotes and encourages a mix of land uses and densities, - circulation policies that reduce vehicle trips and increase the use of alternative modes of transportation, - programs that promote energy conservation and the use of renewable energy sources, - programs that preserve the natural environment, including native trees and vegetation.

-Coordinate with Sonoma County and nearby cities to implement regional GHG reduction plans and consolidate efforts to reduce GHGs throughout the County.
+Policy COS 8-2: Coordinate with Sonoma County and nearby cities to implement regional greenhouse gas (GHG) reduction plans and consolidate efforts to reduce GHGs throughout the County.

-Encourage local businesses and industries to engage in voluntary efforts to reduce GHG emissions and energy consumption.
+Policy COS 8-3: Encourage local businesses and industries to engage in voluntary efforts to reduce GHG emissions and energy consumption.